Campeonato Paulista: Founding

 Charles Miller was responsible for the creation of the first São Paulo state tournament.
-Miller introduced the football association rules to Brazil upon his return from England, where he attended college and discovered the sport.
-On December 14, 1901, the Liga Paulista de Foot-Ball (Paulista Football League), or LPF was founded, comprising five initial teams: São Paulo Athletic Club, Internacional, Mackenzie, Germânia, and Paulistano.
-Between April and October 1902, those teams competed in the first edition of the tournament, with São Paulo AC winning the title and Miller himself as the leading goalscorer.
+Miller introduced the Laws of the Game to Brazil upon his return from England, where he attended college and discovered the sport.
+On December 14, 1901, the Liga Paulista de Foot-Ball (Paulista Football League) or LPF was founded, comprising five initial teams: São Paulo Athletic Club, Internacional, Mackenzie College, Paulistano and Germania Between April and October 1902, those teams competed in the first edition of the tournament, with São Paulo AC winning the title and Miller himself as the leading goalscorer.
 Unlike in Argentina and Uruguay, football was restricted to elitist clubs in its early days in Brazil.

 Football popularity grew in following years.
 Paulistano, a club composed of the children of the richest families of São Paulo, became the strongest team.
 However, the popularity base of the sport started to change after a brilliant exhibition tour by the Corinthians, a London amateur team, in São Paulo and Rio de Janeiro.
 They easily defeated the best Brazilian teams of the time and made a very favorable impression amongst the younger fans.
 Shortly thereafter, a group of workers were inspired to found the city's first popular team, Sport Club Corinthians Paulista.

 1910s–1930s

 Growth of football popularity amongst lower classes generated a rift in the LPF.
 Their directors had defended that football should remain an elitist sport.
 This difference in opinion led to creation of another competing league, the Associação Paulista de Esportes Atléticos (Paulista Association of Athletic Sports), APEA, which promoted the sport among all social classes.
 Corinthians and Palestra Itália (a new club founded by Italian immigrants), and Paulistano helped to comprise the new league.

 The LPF ceased operation in 1917.
 Until 1926, the APEA remained the only league in São Paulo.
-Stronger teams, larger crowds and players such Neco (Corinthians) and Arthur Friedenreich (Paulistano) contributed to the footballmania that converted football from "foreigner's fun" to Brazil's most popular sport.
+Stronger teams, larger crowds and players such as Neco (Corinthians) and Arthur Friedenreich (Paulistano) contributed to the football mania that converted football from a foreigners' pastime to Brazil's most popular sport.
 Debates surrounded the issue of whether football should professionalize or remain a purely amateur endeavor.
-Paulistano, the most trophied team at the time, refused to become professional and departed in 1925 to create the Liga de Amadores de Futebol (League of Football Amateurs) [LAF].
+Paulistano, the most trophied team at the time, refused to become professional and departed in 1925 to create the Liga de Amadores de Futebol (League of Football Amateurs).
 Competition between the two leagues fueled expansion of the teams, as clubs from upstate began to join.

 By 1930, the LAF and Paulistano had folded, and a new era for São Paulo football began.
-Players became professionals in 1933 when Bandeirante Football League was created.
+Players became professional in 1933 when the Bandeirante Football League was created.
 Corinthians and Palestra Itália assumed their positions as the most powerful and popular teams.
 A new club emerges to compete for the hearts of supporters.
 Some dissidents from Paulistano, favorable to professionalization, along with the directors of AA Palmeiras united to form São Paulo Futebol Clube, the third force of the city.